emdap/Calendar/README.md

 # Calendar
-Calendar system created in C
+Calendar system created in C with a linked list data structure for storing data.